 In this post, I will lay out a few areas of focus to help you start the journey.
-Like most of my posts in this Digital Marketing for Group Activity Providers series, it is meant to provide you with some useful tips to start the journey, rather than as a comprehensive guide.
+Like most of my posts on marketing tips, it is meant to provide you with a starting point on the subject, rather than a comprehensive guide.

 Build your audience list

-The first step to do email marketing is to have an audience list.
-There are several ways in which you can start growing your audience list.
+The first step is to start building your audience list.
+There are several ways in which you can get started with this.

 Use pop-up windows on your website

 A pop-up window can also be a useful tool to collect potential customers.
-Most modern website builders or email marketing tools (e.g., Mailchimp) have built-in functions that support pop-up windows.
+Most modern website builders, such as Wix, or email marketing tools (e.g., Mailchimp) have built-in functions that support pop-up windows.

 Don't miss the opportunity from new customers

-Invite your customers to join your mailing list by attaching a sign-up form in your regular transaction emails when someone placed an order with you, or at the check-out stage, offer the option to subscribe to your mailing list.
+Invite your customers to join your mailing list by linking to a sign-up form in your regular transaction emails when someone places a booking with you.
+With Pembee you can configure your booking confirmation email to include this link.

 You may have seen websites offering free e-books or advice on certain topics, but one can only access after signing up for a mailing list.
 You can also adopt this strategy, for example, by offering a free online video (say if you are a yoga studio), or an e-book about the basics of oil painting (say if you operate group classes for painting).
 The key is to think about what your potential customers would find useful.